Coronavirus Student Guide – Updated February 2022

 The NHS COVID-19 vaccination programme is now open to everyone aged 16 and over.
 With many students now eligible, the NHS nationally has asked for our support to help get the message to students and get them protected as quickly as possible.
 You can book your COVID-19 vaccination by clicking here.

 COVID-19 Lateral Flow Testing – updated March 2022

 We encourage staff and students to take part in regular lateral flow testing to help reduce transmission in our community.
 It is advised that tests are taken twice per week, on a Sunday and a Wednesday.
 For instructional videos on how to carry out your lateral flow home test kit, please click here.

 Students can collect home testing kits from the LRC.
 Staff can collect home testing kits from reception.

 The college will provide individual and small group (up to 5) support sessions for students who do not yet have Grade 4 in English or Maths GCSE, have an EHCP, or are from areas of economic disadvantage.
 These sessions will supplement the classroom teaching and enable students to have more personal feedback and help with their preparation for GCSE exams.
 This support is funded by the Government and is enabling the employment of additional teaching staff.

-Support will be taking place online while the college site is closed.
 Students will receive support individually or in small groups (up to 5).
 Students with English as a second language will be prioritised for support with specialist teachers.
 If you would like to know more, please contact Steve Dann, Vice Principal, at firstname.lastname@example.org